 If you run a business and want to attract attention to your products or services, publishing a press release is a great way to reach your goal.
 A press release gets your business published by major news outlets so that you can enter a broad audience.
-Getting the most from your press release requires you to include a backgrounder with your publication.
+But if you really want to get the most from your press release, you should also include a backgrounder with your publication.

 Your backgrounder contains vital information about your business and products, but most people don’t know how to create one.
 If you are asking, “What is a backgrounder?” this guide explains everything to you.
 You will also discover how to write a backgrounder and how to order one from online services.